abbefakih/Smart-Home-Alarm/README.md

 # Development
-This project was developed as a group project by 6 engineers, combining hardware, software, networking, PCB design, and system integration.
+This project was developed as a group project by 6 engineerings students, combining hardware, software, networking, PCB design, and system integration.

 # Smart Home Alarm